nishantparhi/Google-Code-In/README.md

 #### My 23rd task(Blog post about booting a Fedora ARM image to Raspberry PI)

 Fedora is a Linux distribution developed by the community-supported Fedora Project and sponsored by Red Hat.
 Fedora contains software distributed under various free and open-source licenses and aims to be on the leading edge of such technologies.
-Raspberry Pi is an ARM-based mini “computer” used for prototyping embedded computing projects.
+Raspberry Pi is an ARM-based mini Â“computerÂ” used for prototyping embedded computing projects.
 The Fedora ARM installer is a quick and easy way to prepare an SD card with a Fedora image that is bootable on a Raspberry PI.

 *Note*: